LeodePipelePeo/BinaryData_HighOrderInteractions_GreedyAlgo/README.md

 It also uses the two header-only C++ libraries: Eigen and LBFGS++ (L-BFGS solver).
 Remember to specify the paths to the two libraries to your compiler (see option `-I` below).

+On the machine the modified Greedy algorithm was made, eigen3 was only available by adding the eigen folder to the main directory.
+The eigen3.zip is included which needs to be unzipped and put in the same directory, or change the way Eigen is included.

 **To compile:**  `g++ -std=c++11 -I /usr/local/include/eigen3/ -I ./LBFGSpp-master/include -O2 main.cpp ReadDataFile.cpp IndepModel.cpp Models.cpp ModelStatistics.cpp BoltzmannLearning.cpp HeuristicAlgo.cpp BestBasis.cpp`

 **To execute:** `./a.out`